offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

            = prefixsum_masses[4] - (prefixsum_masses[3] - prefixsum_masses[1])
 ```

-This algorithm is faster than the bruteforce algorithm, but most use-cases won't notice a performance improvement unless either...
+This algorithm is faster than the bruteforce algorithm, but most use-cases won't notice a performance improvement unless either the...

- * the peptide is very large (likely won't happen since peptides by definition aren't larger than 50 to 100 amino acids)
+ * peptide is very long (likely won't happen since peptides by definition aren't larger than 50 to 100 amino acids)
- * the algorithm runs often.
+ * algorithm runs often.

 ```{output}
 ch4_code/src/TheoreticalSpectrum_PrefixSum.py